matayoos/notes/git/README.md

 ## How to delete commits from a branch

 ```
+Return to the last commit

 $ git reset --hard HEAD~

+Return to a commit as you choose

 $ git reset --hard <sha1-commit-id>

+To reset your repo you must force push

 $ git push origin HEAD --force
 ```